vmgdimmick/Mini-Project-1/README.md

    - Data Standardization: Aligning feature distributions helps maintain stable gradients and faster convergence when training neural networks.

 Overall, this pipeline—data cleaning, encoding, scaling, model definition, training, and evaluation—is a well-rounded approach to building a predictive neural network for continuous outcomes like *JobSatisfaction*.
 It balances simplicity and low computational cost (because of the single hidden layer) with enough flexibility to model non-linearities in the data.
+## Summary of Decision Tree Creation Process

+## Creation Process
+1.**Data Collection & Filtering**
+We began with a CSV containing employee-related variables, such as:
+ BusinessTravel
+ DistanceFromHome
+ YearsAtCompany
+ Age
+ JobSatisfaction

+2. **Encoding Categorical Variables**
+To handle categorical variables, **LabelEncoder** from the `sklearn.preprocessing` package was used.
+This function assigned numerical labels to categorical columns, allowing the decision tree to process them as variables.

+3. **Choice of Modeling Approach***

+3.1 Problem Type:
+We predicted a binary variable, Output, indicating whether an employee will perform in the 75th percentile of project completion.
+Since this is a classification task, a decision tree model was selected over clustering or regression.

+3.2 Decision Tree Structure
+A simple decision tree diagram was built, utilizing an unsupervised learning approach.
+The model made predictions on whether an employee would perform in the 75th percentile based on selected independent variables.

+3.3 Justification
+A decision tree is well-suited for predicting a binary target variable when dealing with a mix of categorical and numerical features.
+The model learns from previous observations and applies that knowledge to new instances, making it a useful tool for understanding patterns in employee performance.

+4. **Training and Evaluation**

+4.1 Evaluation Metrics
+Loss Function – Root Mean Squared Error (RMSE) was included for reference but was not the primary metric.
+Confusion Matrix Metrics:
+   - **Accuracy** =  (0.8)– proportion of all correct predictions.
+   - **Precision** = (0.75) – model’s ability to avoid false positives.
+   - **Recall** = (0.5) – model’s ability to correctly identify positive instances.
+   - **F1 Score** = (0.6) – balances the tradeoff between precision and recall.

+4.2 Train/Test Split
+The dataset was split into training and test sets.
+**90% training data (180 observations)** was used to train the model.
+**10% test data (20 observations)** was used to evaluate performance.

+4.3 Key Takeaways
+The most critical metric for this task is Recall, as it measures the model's ability to correctly identify employees who will perform in the 75th percentile.
+However, our model's Recall score is relatively low, suggesting that it still struggles to correctly classify high-performing employees.
+This indicates that further refinements are needed to improve predictive accuracy.

 # Explaining the math
 ## Neural Network Architecture & Activation Function ##